canonical/sdkcraft/docs/explanation/sdks/interfaces/content-interface.rst

 - The :samp:`target` directory already exists in the workshop.

-If the plug passes the checks, it is connected and a :program:`Workshop`-created directory from the host file system is mounted to the :samp:`target` directory inside the workshop.
+If the plug passes the checks, it is connected and a directory created by :program:`Workshop` on the host file system is mounted to the :samp:`target` directory inside the workshop.
 That's where the module cache from our example will end up;
-the best part is that it will be preserved between :program:`Workshop` operations such as :command:`refresh`, :command:`start` and :command:`stop`, so you can benefit from a pre-populated module cache without doing extra work.
+the best part is that it's preserved between :program:`Workshop` operations such as :command:`refresh`, :command:`start` and :command:`stop`, so you benefit from a pre-populated module cache without doing extra work.

 See also